akhan2000/Generative-Music/README.md

 # Install the required Python libraries
 pip install -r requirements.txt

-Usage
+# Usage
 To use the software, run the main.py script with a textual description of the music you want to generate.
 For example:

-python

-Copy code
 # Run the script with a description
-python main.py "Create a lively jazz melody in the key of E at 140 bpm" The script will process the input and generate a MIDI file corresponding to the described music.
+python Music-Gen.py  "Create a lively jazz melody in the key of E at 140 bpm" The script will process the input and generate a MIDI file corresponding to the described music.

 Contributing